Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction/README.md

 **Emails: xdchaonengli@163.com**

 Please feel free to pull request to add new resources or send emails to us for questions, discussions and collaborations.
+We would like to connect more students, teachers, and bigwigs in the field of multi-agent trajectory prediction, and if you would like to do the same, you can add me on WeChat (CN15691969157).
+Let's create the Trajectory Prediction Community Group together!

 ******